jwgrenning/tddec-code/README.md

 docker run -it -v $MOUNT_DIR -w $WORKING_DIR -e CPPUTEST_HOME gcc:7 gcc -v
 ```

+Your current working directory (`$PWD`) is mapped to a virtual directory
+in the container called `/use/src/mydir`.
+That directory lives in the
+container and in your native environment.

 #### Build CppUTest and the TDD-EC book code

-From the mac, linux or cygwin command line (with docker running)
+From the Mac or Linux command line (with docker running)

 ```
 MOUNT_DIR=$PWD:/usr/src/mydir